py415/i-am-rich-ios/README.md

 ## Product Spec

-### User Stories

-- [X] Add an UILabel with text 'I Am Rich'
-- [X] Add an ImageView of a diamond from the assets

-## Video Walkthrough
+## App Preview

-Here's a progress video walkthrough of implemented user stories:
+Here's a image preview of how the app looks:

 ## Credits